CNCR-NTU/wts-ft/README.md

 ```

 ## Usage
-To run all three nodes for each tactile sensor
+To run all three nodes each representing one tactile sensor.
 ```
 roslaunch wts_ft tactile.launch
 ```